jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 The lessons from this point onwards will assume the following:

 1. You have downloaded the [Unix and Perl course material](http://korflab.ucdavis.edu/Unix_and_Perl/index.html) and copied it to a USB flash drive .
-2. The flash drive has been renamed to â€˜USBâ€™.
+2. The flash drive has been renamed to 'USB'.
 3. You have removed the downloaded files from your Desktop/Downloads folder (this is often the source of confusion when you have one copy on your USB drive and a separate copy on your Desktop) .

 ---

 ## U1.
 The Terminal [U1]

-A â€˜terminalâ€™ is the common name for the program that does two main things.
+A 'terminal' is the common name for the program that does two main things.
 It allows you to type input to the computer (i.e. run programs, move/view files etc.) and it allows you to see output from those programs.
-All Unix machines will have a terminal program and on Apple computers, the terminal application is unsurprisingly named â€˜Terminalâ€™.
+All Unix machines will have a terminal program and on Apple computers, the terminal application is unsurprisingly named 'Terminal'.

 #### Task U1.1 [U1.1]
-Use the â€˜Spotlightâ€™ search tool (the little magnifying glass in the top right of the menu bar) to find, and then launch, Appleâ€™s Terminal application:
+Use the 'Spotlight' search tool (the little magnifying glass in the top right of the menu bar) to find, and then launch, Apple's Terminal application:

 ![Spotlight][]